-In addition to the restaurants, Universal has expanded its Coke Freestyle locations considerably since the beginning of the program in 2012, and you can now find “free standing” stations around the parks, such as these in Port of Entry and Seuss Landing at Islands of Adventure:
+In addition to the restaurants, Universal has expanded its Coke Freestyle locations considerably since the beginning of the program in 2012, and you can now find freestanding stations around the parks, such as these in Islands of Adventure’s Port of Entry and Seuss Landing:

-In USF there is one near Men in Black and just before both sides of London.
-In IOA there is also one at the end of Port of Entry at the dining reservation cart, and Cool Bones in Jurassic Park.
+In Universal Studios Florida, there is one near Men in Black: Alien Attack and just before both sides of London.
+In Islands of Adventure, there is also one at the end of Port of Entry at the dining reservation cart and Cool Bones in Jurassic Park.

-It’s worth noting that there are no Coke Freestyle stations inside the Wizarding World of Harry Potter (Diagon Alley or Hogsmeade), The Simpsons Fast Food Blvd, or any of Universal’s full-service restaurants.
-In addition, there are no Coke Freestyle stations at CityWalk or any of Universal’s on-site hotels (at least that work with the in-park program).
+It’s worth noting that there are no Coke Freestyle stations inside The Wizarding World of Harry Potter (Hogsmeade or Diagon Alley), The Simpsons‘s Fast Food Blvd, or any of Universal’s full-service restaurants.
+In addition, there are no Coke Freestyle machines associated with the in-park refill program at any of Universal’s hotels.
 But, aside from these areas, you will never be too many paces away from the next Coke Freestyle station as you’re walking around the parks.